← Back to Blog

 Feedback via email reply Inconsistent, hard to track Structured feedback: advance/pass/hold

-What a Client Review Portal Actually Is
+What Is a Client Review Portal?

 A client review portal is a dedicated web interface where hiring managers review candidates submitted by their recruitment agency.
 Instead of receiving emails with attachments, the hiring manager gets a link to a branded portal showing all submitted candidates for their open roles.

 Side-by-side comparison.
 Multiple candidates for the same role appear in a single view.
 The hiring manager can compare qualifications, experience levels, and match scores without switching between email threads or tabs.
+Good portals allow pinning or starring candidates for comparison, making shortlist decisions a comparative exercise rather than a sequential one.

 Structured feedback.
 Instead of composing an email response, the hiring manager selects from clear options: advance to interview, pass, or hold for later review.
 They can add notes if they want, but the core feedback takes seconds.
+The recruiter gets consistent, actionable feedback instead of ambiguous email replies like "maybe, let me think about it."

 Real-time notifications.
 When a new candidate is submitted, the hiring manager gets a notification (email, SMS, or both) with a direct link to the review.
 When the hiring manager provides feedback, the recruiter is notified instantly.
+Notifications replace the "did you see my submission?" follow-up call entirely.

 The Impact on Placement Rates